Seamless protection for engines, transmissions and other assemblies

 During sealing, high-viscosity sealant in bead form is applied to a workpiece.
 This application is usually done automatically along a contour specified in advance.
 The process is used to protect sensitive components or electronics from dust, moisture, corrosive media or temperature-related influences.
 In industrial manufacturing liquid seals are frequently used as FIPGs ("formed in-place gaskets").
 For this purpose the not yet cured liquid seal is set into the workpiece, which is then further processed.
 During the CIPG procedure ("cured in-place gasket"), further processing takes place only after the sealant has cured.

-Liquid seals: advantages and uses
+advantages and applications

 Liquid seals are frequently used in lighting engineering, the electrical and electronics industry and the electromobility sector.
 In the automotive industry they are used for such purposes as sealing enclosures, engines, gearboxes and sensors.
 In this case, however, the focus increasingly shifts from traditional sealing to sealing with an additional adhesive bonding function.